'A Just Revolution': Myanmar's National Unity Gov Launches 'People's Defensive War' Against Military

 In a speech broadcast on Facebook, acting president Duwa Lashi La called on the exiled government's People’s Defence Force (PDF) to strike "every pillar of the junta's ruling mechanism", as well as to defend citizens' lives, to obey commands, and to respect the PDF's code of conduct.

-"With the responsibility to protect the life and properties of the people, the National Unity Government… We launched a people's defensive war against the military junta," he said in a video.
-"As this is a public revolution, all the citizens within entire Myanmar, revolt against the rule of the military terrorists led by Min Aung Hlaing in every corner of the country."
+"With the responsibility to protect the life and properties of the people, the National Unity Government… We launched a people's defensive war against the military junta", he said in the video.
+"As this is a public revolution, all the citizens within entire Myanmar, revolt against the rule of the military terrorists led by Min Aung Hlaing in every corner of the country".

-According to the outlet, the people of Myanmar were advised not to travel unless absolutely essential, to stock up on food and medical supplies, and to assist the PDFs and civilian resistance forces by informing them about military operations of the junta.
+According to Myanmar Now, the people of Myanmar were advised not to travel unless absolutely essential, to stock up on food and medical supplies, and to assist the PDFs and civilian resistance forces by informing them about military operations by the junta.

 The acting president of the government in exile also urged the junta's local officials to immediately quit.